Description and review of Mas Taco Bar, located on the R Street Corridor in Sacramento.

 - Duck Confit ($3.75) (duck, cabbage, scallions, tamarind glaze, pickled chiles)

 We both agreed that the Mas Margarita was especially tasty – and I am pretty picky when it comes to margaritas.
-As for the tacos I found each of the four tacos delicious – each had a distinct flavor profile.
+As for the tacos, I found each of the four delicious as each had a distinct flavor profile.
 If I were to use a one word description I think that the term “yummy” fits the bill.

-If pressed I would have to say that my favorite, of those tacos I tried, was the Duck Confit.
+If pressed, I would have to say that my favorite of the four tacos was the Duck Confit.
 My friend’s favorite was the Banh Mi Shrimp in a laughing bun.
-When we ordered I did not know what a “laughing bun” was – but it turned out it is a steamed bao bun.
+When we ordered I did not know what a “laughing bun” was – but it turns out it is a steamed bao bun.
 You can’t go wrong with a bao bun!

 As we chatted and ate we could not help but overhear a person sitting at the next table raving about the pork belly taco.
 I will have to keep that in mind for a future visit.